OpenMDAO/dymos/joss/paper.md

 # Acknowledgements

-Dymos was developed with funding from NASA's Transformative Tools and Technologies ($T^3$) Project.
+Dymos was developed with funding from NASA's Transformational Tools and Technologies ($T^3$) Project.

 # References